pycom/pycom-documentation/content/firmwareapi/pycom/pycom.md

 ### pycom.wifi_ssid_ap([ssid])

-Get or set the ssid of the Access point that should be started by the device at startup, if not set and startup Wifi mode is AP the default AP name (`Board_Name>-wlan-<last_4_digits_mac`) will be used.This setting is stored in non-volatile memory which preserves it across resets and power cycles
+Get or set the ssid of the Access point that should be started by the device at startup, if not set and startup Wifi mode is AP the default AP name (`xxpy-wlan-####`) will be used.
+This setting is stored in non-volatile memory which preserves it across resets and power cycles.

 ### pycom.wifi_pwd_sta([key])